tanguilp/apiac_auth_basic/README.md

-# APISexBasicAuth
+# APIacBasicAuth

-An `APISex.Authenticator` plug for API authentication using the HTTP `Basic` scheme
+An `APIac.Authenticator` plug for API authentication using the HTTP `Basic` scheme

 The HTTP `Basic` scheme simply consists in transmitting a client and its password in the `Authorization` HTTP header.
 It is base64-encoded: